ucb-stat133/stat133-spring-2018/labs/lab06-simple-functions.md

 > ### Learning Objectives
 >
-> -   Learn to how to write simple functions
+> -   Learn how to write simple functions
 > -   Get into the habit of writing simple functions
 > -   Get into the habit of documenting functions
 > -   Make sure your functions work